-As one of LePort’s largest schools, we offer programs for infants all the way to eight grade.
+As one of LePort’s largest schools, we offer programs for infants all the way through eighth grade.
 It’s perfect if you are looking for a place where your child can feel at home for many years.
 We are conveniently located near the Irvine Spectrum, just minutes from where the I-5 and I-405 merge.

-We currently occupy two buildings in the Technology Park office park, Building A is termed North Campus, and Building H is termed South Campus.
+We currently occupy two buildings in Technology Park, Building A is termed North Campus, and Building H is termed South Campus.
 Both are surrounded by beautiful play areas with plenty of space for children to run and be active.

-North Campus provides programs for toddlers through 8th grade.
+North Campus provides programs for toddlers through eighth grade.
 South Campus provides programs for infants through kindergarten with a Spanish Immersion option.

 There are many ways you can learn more about our wonderful school.
 Attend an upcoming event, schedule a tour, or visit our school to speak with us in person.

 Our events offer a great way to learn more details about our programs as you are considering different options for your child.
 Most information sessions are held on weeknights to make it convenient to attend for working parents.
 Our Saturday Open House events allow you to explore our classrooms and playgrounds with your whole family.
 You can also meet the teachers and get your questions answered.
 We also offer Saturday info sessions on occasion.

 When you are ready to take a closer look at our classrooms, contact us to schedule a tour.
 We’ll be happy to show you your programs of interest and answer any questions you may have.

 You may also explore our website for more info about our programs and educational philosophy.
 Read our blog posts for insightful, researched-based articles about early childhood parenting.

 If you fill out the form below, we’ll send you a few emails that answer questions we know are on your mind—from what your child’s day at LePort would look like to how to ease separation anxiety.
 You will also be entered on our interest list and will receive emails about upcoming events.